Siyabonga Nomvethe: Kaizer Chiefs

 In July 1998, he moved on to become a part of the striking force of Kaizer Chiefs.
 Following 42 goals in 79 games for Kaizer Chiefs, Nomvethe moved abroad in 2001.
 He was then already touted as a coming star for the Bafana Bafana.
 Nomvethe made his debut on 8 August 1998 and scored in a 2–1 loss to Bloemfontein Celtic.
 He injured himself and was out of action for a few months; he did come back later on that season and scored a total of eight goals.
 Nomvethe was put in place of Pollen Ndlanya who left the team and score 22 goals in all competition including three in the BobSave Super Bowl to help Chiefs win their first silverware of the new millennium.
 He scored 11 goals on either half of the season and scored Chiefs first goal of the millennium on 8 January 2000 against his old team African Wanderers.
 He scored 18 goals in all competitions the next season scoring his tenth against Ria Stars on 21 January 2001.
 He scored his last goal on 24 April 2001 in a 5–0 win over Bloemfontein Celtic in a BobSave Super Bowl quarter final in the 65th minute which was his 58th for Chiefs.

 Udinese

 He signed with Italian club Udinese Calcio of the Serie A. In 2002, he was selected to play for South Africa at the 2002 FIFA World Cup.
 He made his presence clear when scoring the winning goal of the 1–0 win against Slovenia.
-Following two unsuccessful years at Udinese, Nomvethe was loaned out to smaller Italian clubs Salernitana Calcio and Empoli F.C. from January 2004 to June 2005.
-He was subsequently loaned out for six months to Djurgårdens IF in Sweden, before he permanently left Udinese in December 2005.
-He moved back to South Africa, signing on for Orlando Pirates.
+Following two unsuccessful years at Udinese, Nomvethe was loaned out to smaller Italian clubs Salernitana Calcio and Empoli from January 2004 to June 2005.
+He was subsequently loaned out to Djurgårdens IF in Sweden, which he joined in August 2005 on a contract until the end of the 2005 season.
+In total, he made five league appearances and scored one goal for the club in the 2005 Allsvenskan.
+The club running for the title, the goal was the 2–1 goal in a 3–1 win against fellow title contender IFK Göteborg.
+He then permanently left Udinese in December 2005, moved back to South Africa, signing on for Orlando Pirates.